 The Coral Gables Venetian Pool, sculpted from a coral rock quarry

 Visitors should be sure to see famous attractions like the Biltmore Hotel, the Venetian Pool, and Fairchild Tropical Gardens.
-In case you also enjoy getting “off-the-beaten path,” I’d love to share with you some insider’s tips about one of Miami’s prettiest destinations.
+In case you also enjoy getting “off-the-beaten-path,” I’d love to share with you some insider’s tips about one of Miami’s prettiest destinations.

 From acres upon acres of untamed pine scrubland, pioneer George Merrick created a Spanish-style town in the 1920s, inspired by the City Beautiful philosophy.
 He named his creation “Coral Gables,” after the coral rock home built by his parents.
 This graceful, historic bungalow still stands on Coral Way.
-The Merrick house is currently under renovation and closed for tours (as of Spring 2016), but you can still drive over to take a look.
-It’s worth parking at the parking lot to rear of the property so you can appreciate the garden and snap a few photos of the elegant canopy of oak trees lining the street.
+The Merrick House is currently under renovation and closed for tours (as of Spring 2016), but you can still drive over to take a look.
+It’s worth parking at the parking lot to the rear of the property so you can appreciate the garden and snap a few photos of the elegant canopy of oak trees lining the street.

 George Merrick House, photo, Zickie Allgrove